Saint James the Lesser Facts

 Feast Day of Saint James

-The Feast Day of Saint James is May 3rd.
+The Feast Day of Saint James the Less is May 3rd.
 The origin of Feast Days: most saints have specially designated feast days and are associated with a specific day of the year and these are referred to as the saint’s feast day.
 The feast days first arose from the very early Christian custom of the annual commemoration of martyrs on the dates of their deaths at the same time celebrating their birth into heaven.

 Prayer to Saint James The Apostle